mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-integration.md

 For SAP Business Suite, SAP Gateway (also known as SAP NetWeaver) is used to publish services in OData.
 This is supported for both standard and custom (Z-) services in your SAP Business Suite stack.

 Based on this strategy, the jointly-owned integration between the Mendix Platform and SAP is based on OData.
 This does not  exclude the ability to also use BAPI, but it is not recommended by either SAP or Mendix.

+## 8 How Can I Run & Deploy My Mendix Application on the SAP Cloud Platform?

+For details on deploying on the SAP Cloud Platform, see the section [How Does Mendix Run on the SAP Cloud Platform?](../app-capabilities/strategic-partner-cloud#running-sap-cloud) in *Strategic Partner Clouds*.